 Eventually I got inside, and was welcomed by metal detectors, security pat downs, and odd neon lights.
 I was thrown off because I don't remember the last time I've gone through such motions other than at the airport or court.
 Way to stay vigilant, I suppose, but to be honest it was a huge turn off and led me to believe my time here would be short.
 Have they had issues with guests bringing weapons inside?
 Such paranoid thoughts are the most terrible when you’re intoxicated.

 Anyway, I finally joined my friends at the bar.
 Despite the crowd, it wasn't much trouble to find them in the small space.
 Light looked familiar, like any other place I'd been to.
 The exceptions were some truly flexible go-go dancers, and an (admittedly) spectacular acrobatic disco performance from the ceiling that only lasted a few fleeting moments.

 On this trip to Light, I didn't feel the energy; I didn't feel the life.
 The lighting was not even unique in any way, which was surprising for a club whose very branding depends on it.
 After an hour, my friends and I were fed up.
 The bar was always crowded, the dance floor was full, but no one was moving.
 It was time to change scenes.
 We weren't going to waste a weekend doing something ordinary.

 Agree or disagree with my review of Light Las Vegas?
 Tell me what you think in the comments

 Want more like this review of Light Las Vegas Mandalay Bay, including what to wear to Light Las Vegas, what the line is like at Light Las Vegas, and the cover charge at Light Las Vegas?
 Find more reviews of Vegas nightclubs here.

 Don't need our host services?
-Get inside hassle-free by pre-purchasing individual tickets below for Light Las Vegas from our trusted partner to get guaranteed admission to the biggest events during your next trip.
+Get inside hassle-free by getting on the Free guestlist for Light Las Vegas from our trusted partner to get guaranteed admission to the biggest events during your next trip.